talefe/notes/module-2/concurrent-programming/concurrent-programming.md

 ## 2.11.
 Thread Safety

-> Concurrent programming isn’t so much about threads or locks, any more than civil engineering is about rivets and I-beams.
+> Concurrent programming isn’t so much about **_threads_** or **_locks_**, any more than civil engineering is about rivets and I-beams.
 Of course, building bridges that don’t fall down requires the correct use of these things, just as concurrent programs require the correct use of threads and locks.
-But these are just mechanisms - means to an end.
-Writing thread-safe code is, at its core, about managing access to state, and in particular to shared, mutable state.
+But these are just *mechanisms* - means to an end. **Writing thread-safe code is, at its core, about managing access to state, and in particular to shared, mutable state.**.
 > — Java Concurrency in Practice

-Multithreading is a very powerful tool which enables us to better utilise the systems resources, but we need to take special care while reading and writing data that is *shared* by multiple threads.
+Multithreading is a very powerful tool which enables us to better utilize the system's resources, but we need to take special care while reading and writing data that is *shared* by multiple threads.

 Concurrent programming errors fall into one of these three categories: